codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

 ==================
 The advanced code test assessment type allows you to easily implement unit tests, style checkers, or write custom code tests in any language that grades student-written code.

 To ensure that your test scripts run securely and to prevent student access to your testing files or executables, place them in the **.guides/secure** folder.
 This folder is not available to students in their assignments and they cannot access it from the command line.
-Only teachers with editing privelages have access to the **.guides/secure** folder.
+Only teachers with editing privileges have access to the **.guides/secure** folder.

 Complete each section to set up your advanced code test.